fugudesign/wpuff/README.md

 ## Setup

-You can customize the script configuration.
+You need to customize the script configuration.
 ```
 cd ~/.wpuff
 open -e config.sh